AmbiguousNinja/AmbiguousNinja.github.io/_posts/2974-12-26-tale-of-shail.md

 title: I Wrote a Book!
 permalink: tale-of-shail/
 ---
-About a month ago my midterms exams ended and suddenly it felt like I had a lot of free time to do whatever I felt like.
+About a month ago my midterm exams ended and suddenly it felt like I had a lot of free time to do whatever I felt like.

 I was wrong.